pmsousa/dadosabertos_baseline/README.md

-# CMPorto Data Portal
+# Baseline Data Portal

-CKAN theme and extensions for the dadosabertos.cm-porto.pt data portal.
+CKAN theme and extensions for the dadosabertos.baseline data portal.

-Development by ParadigmaXis, based on CKAN 2.3.
+Development by DevScope, based on CKAN 2.3.